chrisliatas/greek-xmltv/README.md

 Python grubber for Greek public channels.
 Produces a custom aggregated xmltv formatted file for EPG.
 Custom generated xmltv formatted guide(s) produced for Greek tv channel guide data, available from [Digea.gr][digeagr
 ] and [Ert.gr][ertgr].
 May be used in Plex, Kodi, or similar as a custom guide for setting up a dvr EPG.
 Generated files at this stage use greek language only, for programme names, descriptions and channel names, where available.

-### Migrating workflow to GitHub Actions
+### Xmltv files with daily releases

-Taking advantage of GitHub's ci/cd Actions will be migrating the workflow there (as long as it is freely allowed).
-Daily commits will be added by the actions bot from now on.
-The files for local development will be kept as they were, until further changes make these obsolete.
+Daily releases are published containing updated xmltv files for each day, instead of the previous workflow with daily commits.
+Compressed (`.gz`) versions for the xmltv files are included in daily releases.
+The files for local development will be kept as they were, for the ones wishing to produce xmltv files on their own.

 ![Get xmltv data](https://github.com/chrisliatas/greek-xmltv/workflows/Get%20xmltv%20data/badge.svg)
 [![GitHub release](https://img.shields.io/github/v/release/chrisliatas/greek-xmltv)](https://github.com/chrisliatas/greek-xmltv/releases/)